shivansh/shivansh.github.io/_posts/2017-08-17-How-interesting-can-C-get.md

 ---
-title: "How interesting can C get ?"
+title: "How interesting can structs get ?"
 layout: single
 ---